 If you’ve hit a major financial snag, it’s important to consider your options and make good, sound decisions – it’s how you put yourself back in good standing with the powers that be!
 And if you have a structured settlement, you might consider how to leverage your ongoing payment stream.
 You might be wondering if you can get a loan by borrowing against your structured settlement.
 After all, it is guaranteed money, so you should be able to use it as collateral for a loan, right?
 Well, not really.
-Opting to cash in your structured settlement payments for a lump sum is by far a better choice than payday or other types of loans.
+Opting to cash in on a structured settlement lump sum is by far a better choice than payday or other types of loans.
 Borrowing against your structured settlement could result in further financial issues.

 Why You Can’t Borrow Against Your Structured Settlement